-Asphalt and concrete are two of the most used materials for driveways due to their qualities, however, each of them has different characteristics that makes them unique.
+Asphalt and concrete are two of the most used materials for driveways due to their qualities, however, each of them has different characteristics that make them unique.

 Here are some comparisons between asphalt and concrete driveways:

 If a concrete driveway is not properly maintained it will eventually crack.
-To prevent this, good maintenance habits will make the difference as well as repairing existing cracks.
+To prevent this, good maintenance habits will make the difference as well as repair existing cracks.

 The main difference between repairing asphalt and concrete is that to repair cracks in asphalt your contractor will have to remove and replace the cracked sections of your driveway and with concrete, you can repair without replacing the piece.

-Concrete is the most-used man-made material in the world for many reasons, but one of them is because concrete is 100% recyclable, so instead of ending in landfills, concrete can be broken down and used in other construction purposes or in new pavement.
+Concrete is the most used man-made material in the world for many reasons, but one of them is because concrete is 100% recyclable, so instead of ending in landfills, concrete can be broken down and used for other construction purposes or in new pavement.